iran95cere/observer-patch-holography/book/chapter-06-overlap.md

 **This is the hint**: Quantum correlations exceed what any local hidden variable theory permits.
 The intuitive picture of pre-existing properties carried from a common past is experimentally contradicted.

-## 6.3 The First-Principles Reframing: Consistency Requires Nonlocal Correlations
+## 6.3 The First-Principles Reframing: Consistency and Nonlocal Correlations

 Now we reverse engineer.
 Why does nature behave this way?
-What principle would make nonlocal correlations necessary rather than surprising?
+What principle would make such nonclassical correlations structurally natural rather than merely surprising?

 ### Objectivity Is Agreement